 Cisco Device Port Naming Convention

-By Sunset Learning Instructor, Andrew Stibbards
+By Andrew Stibbards

 The easy way to figure out what interfaces your device recognizes will be to use the #show ip interface brief command.
 This will list all interfaces in the order recognized by the device.
-At boot time as part of the POST (power on self test) is the interface discovery process.
+At boot time as part of the POST (power-on self-test) is the interface discovery process.
 As it powers on the device checks all built-in as well as HWIC and NME slots for installed modules.
 If it finds one, it powers the module and adds the interfaces to the available configuration.
-Usually the order will be the built-in interfaces and then the modules in the order of the display.
+Usually, the order will be the built-in interfaces and then the modules in the order of the display.

 In conclusion, the naming convention is there to help you identify exactly which interface you are configuring, and where it is physically located.
 A way to think about it is “getting more and more specific.”
 You are first identifying which device, then which slot, then maybe subslot, then the port.
 Until you have narrowed it down to exactly which single port you are working on.